ILoveStudy/richardresume.io/english.resume.md

 #### Performance:

-Complete the company's outbound projects and deliver the projects on time and in volume
+Complete the company's outbound project and deliver the project on time and in quantity

 #### Work content:

 1. The main customer is SAP.
-2. Maintain the stability of the SAP old project system
+2. Maintain the stability of the old SAP project system
-3. Follow up iterative update of old SAP projects
+3. Follow up with iterative updates of old SAP projects
-4. Participate in the development of new SAP requirements
+4. Participate in the development of new requirements for SAP

-# Educational experience
+# Education experience

 ## Academic education: